sondregronas/snap-rtc/README.md

 ## Why?

 Getting images for Home Assistant automations seem to always be delayed (and the url can be hard to read).
-By keeping the stream open (in a tiny, dynamically allocated buffer) and using a simple API, the snapshots should be way faster.
+By keeping the stream open (in a small buffer) and using a simple API, the snapshots should be way faster.
 (From ~4s to ~0.5s)

 ## API